 Description: United States Government and Politics will give students an analytical perspective on government and politics in the United States.
 This course includes both the study of general concepts used to interpret U.S. government and politics and the analysis of specific examples.
 It also requires familiarity with the various institutions, groups, beliefs, and ideas that constitute U.S. government and politics.
-It should be understood that this course is the equivalent of a college level course.
-Information about AP courses, testing and college credit can be found on page 8 of this curriculum guide.
+This course is the equivalent of a college level course.
+Information about AP courses, testing and college credit can be found on page 7 of this curriculum guide.